 through documentary film and data visualization

-The VizE Lab is dedicated to new forms of ethnography that combine the person-centered and narrative traditions of ethnographic documentary, based on in-person research, with new techniques of data visualization and mapping.
-The Lab offers consultations and lab resources for researchers who want to:
+The VizE Lab is dedicated to creating multi-modal ethnographies for our networked world by combining the person-centered and narrative traditions of ethnographic documentary, based on in-person research, with new techniques of data visualization and mapping.
+The Lab offers consultations and lab resources for researchers interested in:

 DATA COLLECTION + VISUALIZATION

 - collect structured ethnographic data sets and host online data repositories